-The next deadline for the grants will be October 3,2020.
-In response to COVID-19 restrictions, grants in this cycle are open to all MENA Workshops alumni, to support specific project activities up to $400.
+The next deadline for the grants will be Sunday October 17, 2021.
 See the Call for Applications for detailed information before applying through the Online Form.
-Applicants are encouraged to e-mail email@example.com in advance of the deadline with questions and/or a draft proposal for review.
+Applicants are encouraged to e-mail firstname.lastname@example.org in advance of the deadline with questions and/or a draft proposal for review.

 APSA offers the following two types of grants to MENA Workshops alumni: